-A control byte is the first byte received following the Start condition from the master device (Figure 5-1).
-The control byte consists of a 4-bit control code; for the 24XX1025, this is set as '1010' binary for read and write operations.
-The next bit of the control byte is the block select bit (B0).
-This bit acts as the A16 address bit for accessing the entire array.
-The next two bits of the control byte are the Chip Select bits (A1, A0).
-The Chip Select bits allow the use of up to four 24XX1025 devices on the same bus and are used to select which device is accessed.
-The Chip Select bits in the control byte must correspond to the logic levels on the corresponding A1 and A0 pins for the device to respond.
-These bits are in effect the two Most Significant bits of the word address.
+A control byte is the first byte received following the Start condition from the master device (Figure 3-2).
+The control byte consists of a four-bit control code.
+For the 24XX64, this is set as '1010' binary for read and write operations.
+The next three bits of the control byte are the Chip Select bits (A2, A1, A0).
+The Chip Select bits allow the use of up to eight 24XX64 devices on the same bus and are used to select which device is accessed.
+The Chip Select bits in the control byte must correspond to the logic levels on the corresponding A2, A1 and A0 pins for the device to respond.
+These bits are, in effect, the three Most Significant bits of the word address.

 The last bit of the control byte defines the operation to be performed.
-When set to a one, a read operation is selected, and when set to a zero, a write operation is selected.
-The next two bytes received define the address of the first data byte (Figure 5-2).
-The upper address bits are transferred first, followed by the Less Significant bits.
+When set to a '1', a read operation is selected.
+When set to a '0', a write operation is selected.
+The next two bytes received define the address of the first data byte (Figure 3-3).
+Because only A12...A0 are used, the upper-three address bits are "don't care" bits.
+The upper-address bits are transferred first, followed by the Less Significant bits.

-Following the Start condition, the 24XX1025 monitors the SDA bus checking the device type identifier being transmitted.
-Upon receiving a '1010' code and appropriate device select bits, the slave device outputs an Acknowledge signal on the SDA line.
-Depending on the state of the R/W bit, the 24XX1025 will select a read or write operation.
+Following the Start condition, the 24XX64 monitors the SDA bus, checking the device-type identifier being transmitted.
+Upon receiving a '1010' code and appropriate device-select bits, the slave device outputs an Acknowledge signal on the SDA line.
+Depending on the state of the R/W bit, the 24XX64 will select a read or write operation.